 Then, you are in the right place.
-This article will show you how small business email marketing can help you achieve your goals as a business owner; you will also get first-hand tips on how to build a successful email marketing that works to grow your business.
+This article will show you how small business email marketing can help you achieve your goals as a business owner; you will also get first-hand tips on building a successful email marketing that works to grow your business.

-Let’s begin with a definition of what email marketing is.
+Let’s begin with a definition of email marketing.